 How does the field of medicine move forward to harness the promise of AI?
 How does it eliminate the perils posed by its suboptimal design or inappropriate use?
 How can AI be integrated seamlessly into frontline clinical care?

-These are some of the overarching questions that will be tackled at the inaugural Symposium on Artificial Intelligence for Learning Health Systems to be held Oct.
+These are some of the overarching questions that will be tackled at the inaugural Symposium on Artificial Intelligence for Learning Health Systems (SAIL) to be held Oct.
 18-20 in Hamilton, Bermuda, an event envisioned to become the an annual conference.

 Conceived by Zak Kohane, chair of the department of biomedical informatics in the Blavatnik Institute at Harvard Medical School, the symposium will bring together the brightest minds from academia and industry in the fields of computer science, AI, clinical medicine, and healthcare.
 The charge is to establish both the philosophical and practical frameworks toward optimal translation of AI to the clinic.